 As an extreme example of a promotion done during an unrepresentative historical period, consider a fundraising mailing for a gun control organization that coincided with the Columbine High School tragedy in Colorado.
 Or, for that matter, an NRA promotion during the same period.
 Neither would be a good candidate for a predictive model because response patterns during this very emotional time are not likely to sustain themselves into the future.

 There are no hard and fast rules about which dependent variable to use.
 The circumstances of your business and associated goals will determine the appropriate one.
-Also, good old-fashioned testing is helpful, where two or three types of models are built off the same data set using different dependant variables.
+Also, good old-fashioned testing is helpful, where two or three types of models are built off the same data set using different dependent variables.

 Selection bias has been the downfall of many an otherwise well-constructed predictive model.
 Any model built off a heavily pre-screened group of promotions and then put into production without the same pre-screen is at risk of failing.
 Consider a marketer of business-appropriate dresses and accessories.
 From previous research, the cataloger has identified its target audience as female yuppies.
 In order to maximize response, males are always screened from prospect mailings.